9. Database access

 ![]() |

-- [5]: The contents of the [data] table.
+- [5]: contents of table [data].

 ![]() |

-- [6]: The database [dbimpots.sdf] has been placed in the [ui] project folder and integrated into this project.
+- [6]: the [dbimpots.sdf] database has been placed in the [ui] project folder and integrated into this project.

 The configuration file [App.config] for the new database is as follows: